igorek17000/Ender-2-Pro-BTT-V3/README.md

 You will need to 3D Print a control box for the TFT35 Touch Screen.
 There is a folder that contains these files on the main page.

 https://github.com/The-300lb-Gorilla/Ender-2-Pro-BTT

+# Current Functions
+Standard functions such as Thermal Runaway Protection, and other stock Marlin features are on.
+The precompiled firmware listed above is set up for Manual Mesh Bed Leveling, and Manual Bed Tramming, with baby steps turned on.
+ABL Features are turned off in this one precompiled firmware edition, as are filament runout sensor, and NeoPixel functionality.
+You can built your own custom firmware with all of the files provided above.
+VS-Code Required to do this.